What Is Windmill?

 How To Make A Windmill?

 Make a toy or model windmill for your windowsill or garden and learn about the fundamentals of wind energy first-hand.
 Wind turbines produce electricity by using the natural power of the wind to drive a generator.
-The wind is a clean and sustainable fuel source, it does not create emissions and it will never run out as it is constantly replenished by energy from the sun.
+The wind is one of the clean and sustainable sources of energy.

 - Heavy construction paper